Economy of Saudi Arabia: Diversification and the development plans

 After Saudi Arabia became a member of the World Trade Organization (WTO) in 2005, the overall foreign investment environment in Saudi Arabia improved thanks to the kingdom's stable economy, massive oil reserves, high power of expenditure, developed infrastructure, reinforced finance, and banking system.
 Since then, and pursuant to its commitment to the WTO, Saudi Arabia has been developing trade-related policies and legislations.
 Moreover, foreign investment has been highly encouraged by Saudi Vision 2030 and its economic diversification.

 Since 2017, to boost the economy and decrease the country's dependency on oil, Crown Prince Mohammed bin Salman has introduced multiple changes, such as raising the prices of gasoline and electricity, levying new taxes, and prioritizing Saudi workers over foreign workers.
 However, some government officials claimed the policies were causing serious ill effects on the economy.
 Saudi businessmen reported a decline in sales for 2018, and a few blamed the government.

 In 2019, the Financial Times reported that the plans to float state-owned oil beneficiary Saudi Aramco were stranded between the company's attachment to the oil ministry and the desire to meet international standards.
 However, Energy Minister Khalid Al Falih has long maintained that Aramco's association with the state is a "win-win policy" for both parties.

 Saudi Arabia made plans to launch six "economic cities" (e.g., King Abdullah Economic City) in an effort to diversify the economy and provide jobs.
 At a total construction cost of $60 billion (2013), they were "expected to contribute $150bn to the economy".

 However, these cities have failed to attract either the population or the financial investment that the government claimed they would.

 The privatization program Saudi Vision 2030 is running behind schedule.
 Oil prices have doubled since the government began to consider the program in 2015.
 Delay in Aramco's initial public offering further demonstrated a lack of urgency to privatize, even though in July 2018, the International Monetary Fund urged accelerating the process.

 According to many reports, the Saudi government is interested in granting more liberties to the foreign investment system and giving a 100% allowance to foreign investors to work in the wholesale and retail sector in certain cases.
 The Saudi Ministry of Commerce and Investment expected that the kingdom would see an increase in the GDP per capita from US$20,700 to $33,500 by 2020.
-However, the economy failed to meet expectations, only reaching a GDP per capita of $40,000 by 2022, two years after the deadline.
+The GDP per capita reached $40,000 by 2022.